sebastiencs/company-box/README.md

 By default, images are used to display icons.
 You can also use [font icons](https://github.com/sebastiencs/company-box/wiki/icons)
 With images, you can't change icons colors

+#### Icon backendcs not activated per default

+##### ac-php

+If you use the `ac-php` company backend, you can activate company-box support by adding

+    (add-to-list 'company-box-icons-functions 'company-box-icons--acphp)

+to your emacs setup.